MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/security/prepare-tls-1.2-in-office-365.md

 ---
 title: Preparing for TLS 1.2 in Office 365 and Office 365 GCC
-description: How to prepare to use TLS 1.2 for all client-server and browser-server combinations in Office 365 GCC and Office after support for TLS 1.0 and 1.1 is disabled.
+description: How to prepare to use TLS 1.2 for all client-server and browser-server combinations in Office 365 and Office 365 GCC after support for TLS 1.0 and 1.1 is disabled.
 author: simonxjx
 manager: willchen
 audience: ITPro